 Let’s be blunt – property taxes in Austin are high.
 But, how do you know if your property taxes are too high?
 Nationwide surveys show about 25% of homes are unfairly over assessed.
 Thus, about 25% of home owners pay too much in property taxes.
 The most common reason is the property is assessed at higher than market value.
 Given this happens in about 1/4 of homes, it makes sense to check what your home is assessed at and determine if your property tax bill is fair.
 If you are one of the 25% of homes assessed too high, you have the right to appeal the assessed valuation and request a reassessment.
+A great way to avoid getting higher taxes is personalizing your house yourself.
+Here’s how to challenge your property taxes in Austin.

 How to Find Out What Your Property Has Been Assessed At